-A common scenario involves a school official reporting out the grade level in math for a student.
-For example, a 7th grade student I was helping had tested at a 4th grade level.
+Here is a common scenario.
+A school official reported out the grade level in math for a student.
+The 7th grade student tested at a 4th grade level.
 As a result, the student spent much of her 7th grade year working on 4th grade math.
 When I started working with her, I discovered that she was very capable of higher level math.
 Six months later, she was taking algebra 1.

 If you are presented with a single grade level as an indicator of math ability, I recommend that you ask for a breakdown by category and how your student will be provided differentiation to address gaps.
 This is more appropriate than plowing through all of the math at a lower grade level.